gespinal/single-script-k8s-cluster/README.md

 ### Certificate validation

 In order to get rid of the `certificate not trusted` error for your ingress and test URLs, this artifact is using https://github.com/gespinal/ssl-wildcard-certificate-self-ca to generate and install a wildcard certificate for the domain `*.example.com`.

+I recommend using Edge or Safari to test certificate.
+Firefox gives some trouble with CACHE and cert validation when re-created.
+Haven't tested this on Chrome.

+In case of Firefox:

+Go to: about:config

+Set: security.enterprise_roots.enabled to true